aria42/type-level-tagger/README.markdown

 	alpha: hyper-parameter for type-level distributions (try 1)
 	beta: hyper-parameter for token-level distributions (try 0.1)

+If you want to test this on a corpus of the appropriate size, I have the Brown corpus (approximately 1 million tokens) which you can use as input at http://db.tt/aYl0tfx.
+Only available for non-commercial purposes.

 # Author #
 Aria Haghighi (aria42@gmail.com)